Rescue, Rehabilitation and Relationship

 The first thing I want to know when I evaluate a dog is his temperament.
 Not his breed, age or his history.
 They are not nearly as high on the list of criteria that affect my ability to understand what he needs from me or you.

-I have not found age, breed or history (rescue or not) to be as important.
+I have not found age, breed or history (rescue or not) to be as important, although they certainly each play their own part.

 All dogs need two basic things to some degree.
 Trust and respect.
 Some need more of one than the other, and to various degrees.